hmer-package/website/learning_resources.md

 <br>

-In this section you will find several resources to learn about the history matching with emulation framework and how to implement such method through the _hmer_ package.
+In this section you will find some resources on the history matching with emulation framework, and how to implement the method using the hmer package.

 ## Resources on HME